 - The situation in Lohr, however, provides an illustrative contrast.
 In that case, the defendant doctor worked at a state clinic which operated for the purpose of providing medical treatment for economically underprivileged patients (Lohr, 246 Va. at 86).
 Because the state was specifically involved in achieving this objective through the defendant doctor, the court found that this factor weighed in favor of the doctor’s claim of sovereign immunity (Id.).
 Thus, courts look for the Commonwealth’s interest and involvement that relates to the doctor’s activities in a specific, rather than a generalized, way.

 The third factor that courts will consider is the amount of judgment and discretion that the doctor’s activities involve (James, 221 Va. at 53).
 A doctor whose duties involve greater use of judgment and discretion is more likely to be protected by sovereign immunity because the doctor’s duties “should not be affected by threats of personal liability arising from the use of such discretion” (Lohr, 246 Va. at 87).
-However, the mere ability to use discretion and judgment is not the only consideration; the courts take a functional approach which examines whether that discretion is attendant to duties that are integral to the Commonwealth’s interests (Id.).
+However, the mere ability to use discretion and judgment is not the only consideration; the courts take a functional approach that examines whether that discretion is attendant to duties that are integral to the Commonwealth’s interests (Id.).

 - Thus, while the doctors in James were invested with considerable discretion in the treatment of their patients, this discretion did not bear a strong relationship to the Commonwealth’s primary interest of running an effective medical school.
 Lohr, 246 Va. at 87 (discussing James, 221 Va. at 53).